pulumi/pulumi-hugo/themes/default/content/docs/intro/console/webhooks.md

 {{% notes "info" %}}
 Pulumi Webhooks is a feature available on the Pulumi Team and Enterprise editions.
-If you’re keen to try it out, start a [Team Edition trial](https://app.pulumi.com/site/trial) now.
+If you’re keen to try it out, start a [trial](https://app.pulumi.com/site/trial) now.
 {{% /notes %}}

 Pulumi Webhooks allow you to notify external services of events